CristianMascia/AISE_LLM_app/README.md

 ## Requirements

-[name] satisfy the following requirements:
+[name] satisfies the following requirements:

 - Rides should be clustered based on ride distance and time, and anomalies/outliers identified;
-- Speed (distance/time) was not to be used, as analysts would like to understand long-distance rides or those with a long duration;
+- Speed (distance/time) was not to be used, as analysts would like to understand long-distance rides or those with long duration;
 - The analysis should be carried out on a daily schedule;
 - The data for inference should be consumed from the company’s data lake;
 - The results should be made available for consumption by other company systems;
-- The system’s results should contain information on the rides classification as well as a summary of relevant textual data;
+- The system’s results should contain information on the ride classification as well as a summary of relevant textual data;
 - Only anomalous rides need to have textual data summarized;

 ## Users Stories

 - **User story 1**: As an operations analyst or data scientist, I want to be given clear labels of rides that are anomalous when considering their ride times in minutes and ride distances in miles so that I can perform further analysis and modeling on the volume of anomalous rides.
-The criteria for what counts as an anomaly should be determined by an appropriate ML algorithm, which defines an anomaly with respect to the other rides for the same day;
+The criteria for what counts as an anomaly should be determined by an appropriate ML algorithm, which defines an anomaly concerning the other rides for the same day;
 - **User story 2**: As an operations analyst or data scientist, I want to be provided with a summary of relevant textual data so that I can do further analysis and modeling on the reasons for some rides being anomalous;
 - **User story 3**: As an internal application developer, I want all output data sent to a central location, preferably in the cloud, so that I can easily build dashboards and other applications with this data;
 - **User story 4**: As an operations analyst or data scientist, I would like to receive a report every morning by 09.00.
 This report should clearly show which rides were anomalous or “normal” as defined by the selected ML algorithm.
 This will enable me to update my analyses and provide an update to the logistics managers.